microchip-pic-avr-examples/attiny817-noise-countermeasures-for-adc-studio/README.md

 5. Build the solution and program the ATtiny817.

 6. Plot the ADC results:
     - In *Atmel Studio* go to *Tools* and open *Data Visualizer*.
 Configure *Data Visualizer* to plot a graph of the ADC samples.
 Refer to Appendix A in the Application Note [AN2551 - Noise Countermeasures for ADC Applications](https://www.microchip.com/DS00002551) on how to do this.
-Refer to [Atmel Studio Data Visualizer User's Guide](https://www.microchip.com/DS40001903) for help with *Data Visualizer*.
+Refer to [Atmel Data Visualizer User's Guide](https://www.microchip.com/DS40001903) for help with *Data Visualizer*.

     - Alternatively: Open [MPLAB® Data Visualizer](https://gallery.microchip.com/packages/MPLAB-Data-Visualizer-Standalone(Windows)/).
 Load the workspace with the configuration file that followed the code example.
 Make sure you are using the right COM-port.
 Refer to [MPLAB® Data Visualizer User's Guide](https://www.microchip.com/DS50003001) for help with *Data Visualizer*.